daolympus/daolympus-docs/docs/governance/02_proposal_submission.md

 - Exceptions: `"proposer"`, `"olympus-governor"`, `"olympus-kernel"`.

 Examples:
-- Olympus policies: `"olympus-policy-xxx"`
+- DAOlympus policies: `"daolympus-policy-xxx"`
-- Olympus modules: Use the following pattern instead of importing module addresses:
+- DAOlympus modules: Use the following pattern instead of importing module addresses:
     ```solidity
-    Kernel kernel = Kernel(addresses.getAddress("olympus-kernel"));
+    Kernel kernel = Kernel(addresses.getAddress("daolympus-kernel"));
     address TRSRY = address(kernel.getModuleForKeycode(toKeycode(bytes5("TRSRY"))));
     ```
-- External tokens (DAI, sDAI, etc): `external-tokens-xxx`
+- DAO tokens (FDREAM, ALCH, etc.): `external-tokens-xxx`
 - External contracts: `external-coolers-factory`
-- Olympus multisigs: `olympus-multisig-dao` or `olympus-multisig-emergency`
+- DAOlympus multisigs: `daolympus-multisig-dao` or `daolympus-multisig-emergency`
-- Olympus legacy contracts (OHM, gOHM, staking): `"olympus-legacy-xxx"`

 Deploy the smart contracts by running `_deploy()`.
-If the contract is already deployed, import addresses from [address registry](https://github.com/OlympusDAO/olympus-v3/blob/master/src/proposals/addresses.json) instead.
+If the contract is already deployed, import addresses from [address registry](https://github.com/DAOlympus/olympus-v3/blob/master/src/proposals/addresses.json) instead.
 If necessary, use `_afterDeploy()` hook to cache balances or other values to be used in `validate()`.

 Construct the proposal actions by using `_build()`.
 Use the following functions:
     ```solidity